rajivjani/Instacart_project/README.md

 ○ Is there a connection between age and family status in terms of ordering habits?

-○ What different classifications does the demographic information suggest?
+○ What different classifications does the demographic information suggest?.
   Age?
 Income?
 Certain types of goods?
 Family status?

 ○ What differences can you find in ordering habits of different customer